robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

 def run_ttest():
     '''First creates new data showing the decline or growth of housing prices between the recession start and the recession bottom.
-Then runs a ttest comparing the university town values to the non-university towns values, return whether the alternative hypothesis (that the two groups are the same) is true or not as well as the p-value of the confidence.
+Then runs a ttest comparing the university town values to non-university towns values, return whether the alternative hypothesis (that the two groups are the same) is true or not and its p-value.

-    Return the tuple (different, p, better) where different=True if the t-test is True at a p<0.01 (we reject the null hypothesis), or different=False if otherwise (we cannot reject the null hypothesis).
-The variable p should be equal to the exact p value returned from scipy.stats.ttest_ind().
+    Return the tuple (different, p, better) where different=True if the t-test is True at a p<0.01 (we reject the null hypothesis), or different=False, if otherwise (we cannot reject the null hypothesis).
+The variable p should be equal to the exact p-value returned from scipy.stats.ttest_ind().
 The value for better should be either "university town" or "non-university town" depending on which has a lower mean price ratio (which is equivalent to a reduced market loss).'''